brickbots/PiFinder/docs/source/dev_guide.rst

 -fh, --fakehardware | imu, gps only ...................................

-This uses fake hardware for the imu and gps:
+This uses fake hardware for the imu and gps.

 .. code-block::